jpd4fn/Jacob-Dreyer-Final-Project/README.md

 # Home Page
-## Welcome, I am Steve Jobs
+## Welcome, I am Jacob Dreyer

-I am a student of CSE.
-And I do coding for pass time and I like to pass time making websites in markdown.
+I am a sophmore at the University of Missouri.

 Navigate my website using these links